fgrosse/PHPASN1/README.md

 ### Encoding ASN.1 Structures

 PHPASN1 offers you a class for each of the implemented ASN.1 universal types.
 The constructors should be pretty self explanatory so you should have no big trouble getting started.
+All data will be encoded using [DER encoding](http://en.wikipedia.org/wiki/X.690#DER_encoding)

 ```php
 $integer = new ASN_Integer(123456);